Dorian’s floodwaters trap people in attics in North Carolina

 ATLANTIC BEACH, N.C.
-(AP) — A weakened Hurricane Dorian flooded homes on North Carolina’s Outer Banks on Friday with a fury that took even storm-hardened residents by surprise, forcing people to climb into their attics.
-Hundreds were feared trapped by high water, and neighbors used boats to rescue one another.
+(AP) — A weakened Hurricane Dorian flooded homes on North Carolina’s Outer Banks on Friday with a ferocity that took even storm-hardened residents by surprise, forcing people to retreat to their attics.
+Hundreds were feared trapped by high water.

-Medics and other rescuers rushed to Ocracoke Island — accessible only by boat or air — to reach those who made the mistake of defying mandatory evacuation orders along the 200-mile (320-kilometer) ribbon of low-lying islands.
+Sheriff’s officials sent medics and other rescuers to Ocracoke Island — accessible only by boat or air — to reach those who made the mistake of defying mandatory evacuation orders along the 200-mile (320-kilometer) ribbon of low-lying islands that stick out from the Eastern Seaboard like the side-view mirror on a car.

-“We are flooding like crazy,” Ocracoke Island bookshop owner Leslie Lanier texted.
-“I have been here 32 years and not seen this.”
+“There is significant concern about hundreds of people trapped on Ocracoke Island,” Gov. Roy Cooper said.
+“There are rescue teams ready as soon as they can get in.”

 Its winds down to 90 mph (145 kph), Dorian howled over the Outer Banks as a far weaker storm than the brute that wreaked havoc on the Bahamas at the start of the week.
-Just when it looked as if its run up the Southeast coast was coming to a relatively quiet end, the Category 1 hurricane sent seawater surging over neighborhoods, flooding the first floors of many homes, even ones on stilts.

-“There is significant concern about hundreds of people trapped on Ocracoke Island,” Gov. Roy Cooper said.

-“It just started looking like a bathtub, very quickly,” said Harris, who was safe in his third-floor condo.
-“We went from almost no water to 4 to 6 feet in a matter of minutes.”

-The Coast Guard began landing local law enforcement officers on the island via helicopter and airlifting out the sick, the elderly or others in distress, Hyde County authorities said.
-Residents were told to get to the highest point in their homes in the meantime.
+But the Category 1 hurricane lashed communities with rain and surging seas, sending water coursing into the main floors of elevated homes.

+Another Ocracoke Island resident, bookshop owner Leslie Lanier, said via text message that the first floors of some homes had flooded and people had been forced to climb to their attics, but that the water had already begun to drop.

+“We are flooding like crazy,” she said, adding: “I have been here 32 years and not seen this.”

+Ocracoke Island resident and restaurant owner Jason Wells said the flooding was the worst he had ever seen or heard of.

-“Several people were rescued from their upper floors or attics by boat by good Samaritans,” Ocracoke Island restaurant owner Jason Wells said in a text message.
+“Several people were rescued from their upper floors or attics by boat by good Samaritans,” Wells said in a text message.
+He said he wasn’t aware of any serious injuries.

+The Hyde County Sheriff’s Office said deputies, medics and other rescuers were heading to the island amid reports of “catastrophic flooding.”
+The governor said that authorities were telling people to get to the highest point in their homes.

 In Buxton on Hatteras Island, close to where Dorian blew ashore, Radio Hatteras volunteer Mary Helen Goodloe-Murphy said that people were calling in to report that “houses are shaking like crazy” and that “it’s never been like this before.”